Header Image - physio-updated-1600795905.jpg

 If your Doctor wants you to have an Ultrasound:

-• You require a requisition form from your doctor.
+• You require a requisition form from your doctor we must recieve this and it will be reviewed before an appointment is given.

 Unless you are sent from the Emergency Department you must have an appointment, which is usually arranged by your doctor’s office.